lookit/lookit-docs/docs/source/contributor-guidelines.rst

 Work should be completed and tested on a feature branch, then merged into develop.

-When a set of features is ready to release, create a release branch off of develop.
+1. When a set of features is ready to release, create a release branch off of develop.

-Complete the following steps to create a new release and publish documentation for this version along with the others:
+2. Change version number in package.json in the release branch

-1. Change version number in package.json.
+3. Turn on readthedocs builds for the release branch.

-2. Turn on readthedocs builds for the release branch.
+4. Make PRs to master and develop, and merge the release branch.
+(Do squash merge for master to keep the commit history more manageable.)

-3. Make PRs to master and develop, and merge the feature branch.
-Then create a new release on GitHub, again exactly matching the version name used above.
+5. Create a new release on GitHub, again exactly matching the version name used above.
 Include release notes explaining what has been added/changed.
 For major versions (backwards-incompatible changes), include  step-by-step instructions for updating study protocols (e.g., "1.
 If your study contains a frame with ``kind: "exp-lookit-oldsurvey"``, replace "exp-lookit-oldsurvey" with "exp-lookit-survey".
 It will work the same way, the name has just changed.")